-Nikon make and have made some of the best porro-prism binoculars ever.
+Nikon have produced some of the best porro-prism binoculars ever.
 These Nikon Marine 7x50s are made in Japan, just like their famous Superior E range, but do they give a similarly superior view?

 Nikon Marine 7x50 IF WP Review

-My interest in these Nikon Marine 7x50s is two-fold.
-For one they are that rare thing these days – a Japanese-made traditional binocular.
-For another, some on the forums reckoned they were similar to Nikon’s premium Prostar 7x50s (which they are not, as we will see).
-But are these some kind of hidden sibling to Nikon’s outstanding Superior E line of porro-prism binoculars, then?
-Maybe a rubber-coated big brother to the 7x35 EII?
+Nikon’s Marine 7x50s are a rare thing these days – a Japanese-made porro-prism binocular.
+Their spec’s are superficially similar to Nikon’s premium Prostar 7x50s, but they’re very different in reality.
+So are these some kind of sibling to Nikon’s outstanding Superior E line of porro-prism binoculars?
+Maybe a rubber-coated big brother to the 10x35 EII?
 Let’s find out …

 At A Glance